JuliaDynamics/DynamicalSystems.jl/docs/src/periodicity.md

 properties of the [unstable periodic orbits](http://www.scholarpedia.org/article/Unstable_periodic_orbits) existing in the chaotic sea.

-Finding unstable (or stable) periodic orbits in the sea of a discrete mapping analytically rapidly becomes *impossible* for higher orders of Fixed Points.
+Finding unstable (or stable) periodic orbits of a discrete mapping analytically rapidly becomes *impossible* for higher orders of fixed points.
 Fortunately there is a numeric algorithm due to Schmelcher & Diakonos which allows such a computation.
-Notice that even though the algorithm can find stable fixed points, it is mainly aimed at *unstable* ones and may not work for all stable ones.
+Notice that even though the algorithm can find stable fixed points, it is mainly aimed at *unstable* ones.

 The functions `periodicorbits` and `lambdamatrix` implement the algorithm:
 ```@docs